-principle: In the SFI program, the vision and direction for sustainable forest management as embodied in the principles of the SFI 2015-2019 Standards.
+principle: In the SFI program, the vision and direction for sustainable forest management as embodied in the principles of the SFI 2022 Standards.

-product group: Set of products manufactured or traded in the specified processes which are covered by the organization’s chain of custody. productivity: The inherent capacity of a particular site or ecosystem to produce a crop or tree stand, often measured in volume or height.
+product group: Set of products manufactured or traded in the specified processes which are covered by the organization’s chain of custody.
+Product groups can cover several sites.

+productivity: The inherent capacity of a particular site or ecosystem to produce a crop or tree stand, often measured in volume or height.

 program: An organized system, process or set of activities to achieve an objective or performance measure.

-Program Participant: An organization certified by an accredited certification body to be in conformance with the SFI 2015-2019 Forest Management Standard, and/or SFI 2015-2019 Fiber Sourcing Standard and/or SFI 2015-2019 Chain-of-Custody Standard.
+Certified Organization: : An organization certified by an accredited certification body to be in conformance with the SFI 2022 Forest Management Standard, and/or SFI 2022Fiber Sourcing Standard and/or SFI 2022 Chain-of-Custody Standard.

-Protection: Maintenance of the status or integrity, over the long term, of identified attributes or values including management where appropriate and giving consideration to historical disturbance patterns, fire risk and forest health when determining appropriate conservation strategies.
+Protection (or protect): Maintenance of the status or integrity, over the long term, of identified attributes or values including management where appropriate and giving consideration to historical disturbance patterns, fire risk and forest health when determining appropriate conservation strategies.

 public land: Land enrolled in the SFI program that is owned or administratively managed by a government entity (federal, state, provincial, county or local), excluding easements or other encumbrances held by a government entity on private land.

-purchased stumpage: Standing timber under a contractual agreement that gives the Program Participant the right and obligation to harvest the timber.
+purchased stumpage: Standing timber under a contractual agreement that gives the Certified Organization the right and obligation to harvest the timber.

-qualified logging professional: A person with specialized skills in timber harvesting gained through experience or formal training who has successfully completed wood producer training programs and continued education requirements recognized by SFI Implementation Committees as meeting the spirit and intent of performance measure under Objective 11 in the SFI 2015-2019 Forest Management Standard or Objective 6 in the SFI 2015-2019 Fiber Sourcing Standard.
+qualified logging professional: A person with specialized skills in timber harvesting who has successfully completed wood producer training programs and continued education requirements recognized by SFI Implementation Committees as meeting the spirit and intent of performance measure under Objective 11 in the SFI 2022 Forest Management Standard or Objective 6 in the SFI 2022 Fiber Sourcing Standard.

 a.
-Each crew must include a qualified logging professional who (1) has completed the SFI Implementation Committee approved wood producer training program; (2) is an owner of, employee of, or contracted by the wood producer; (3) has direct responsibility and is on-site regularly to consistently carry out the roles and responsibilities of the qualified logging professional under the SFI 2015-2019 Standard(s) (e.g., safety, protection of soils, streams and other water bodies).
+Each crew must include a qualified logging professional who (1) has completed the SFI Implementation Committee approved wood producer training program; (2) is an owner of, employee of, or contracted by the wood producer; (3) has direct responsibility and is on-site regularly to consistently carry out the roles and responsibilities of the qualified logging professional under the SFI 2022 Standard(s) (e.g., safety, protection of soils, streams and other water bodies).

 b.
-All of the components of an SFI Implementation Committee approved wood producer training program could take several years to carry out.
 To be considered a qualified logging professional, an individual must complete the required training appropriate to their level of responsibility (e.g., owner, supervisor, employee) within the specified time period required by their SFI Implementation Committee.
 SFI Implementation Committees have the flexibility to require different training requirements for owners of logging businesses versus training requirements for other employees (e.g., supervisors).
 Once classified as a qualified logging professional, the individual must complete the required SFI Implementation Committee maintenance training within the prescribed time period to retain their status as a qualified logging professional.

 qualified resource professional: A person who by training and experience can make forest management recommendations.
 Examples include foresters, soil scientists, hydrologists, forest engineers, forest ecologists, fishery and wildlife biologists or technically trained specialists in such fields.